ibm-cloud-docs/containers/cs_cli_devtools.md

 **Example**:

   ```
-  bx cs worker-reload my_cluster my_node1 my_node2
+  bx cs worker-reload my_cluster kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w1 kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w2
   ```
   {: pre}

 ### bx cs worker-rm [-f] CLUSTER WORKER [WORKER]
 {: #cs_worker_rm}

 Remove one or more worker nodes from a cluster.
+If you remove a worker node, your cluster becomes unbalanced.

 Before you remove your worker node, make sure that pods are rescheduled on other worker nodes to help avoid a downtime for your app or data corruption on your worker node.
+{: tip}

 1. List all worker nodes in your cluster and note the **name** of the worker node that you want to remove.
    ```
    kubectl get nodes
    ```
    The **name** that is returned in this command is the private IP address that is assigned to your worker node.
-You can find more information about your worker node when you run the `bx cs workers <cluster_name_or_id>` command and look for the worker node with the same **Private IP** address.
+You can find more information about your worker node when you run the `bx cs workers <cluster_name_or_ID>` command and look for the worker node with the same **Private IP** address.
 2. Mark the worker node as unschedulable in a process that is known as cordoning.
 When you cordon a worker node, you make it unavailable for future pod scheduling.
 Use the **name** of the worker node that you retrieved in the previous step.
    ```
    kubectl cordon <worker_name>